ccifuentesr/CARMENES-V/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/ccifuentesr/CARMENES-V`.
+- Clone this repo to your local machine using `git clone https://github.com/ccifuentesr/CARMENES-V`.
-- K

 ## Structure